GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Setting this to `+refs/heads/*:refs/heads/*` would mirror only the active branches, but not the change refs under `refs/changes/`, or the tags under `refs/tags/`.
+	Note that prefixing a source refspec with `+` causes the replication to be done with a `git push --force` command.
+	Be aware that when you are pushing to remote repositories that may have read/write access (e.g. GitHub) you may want to omit the `+` for not risking to overwrite remote branches.

 	Multiple push keys can be supplied, to specify multiple patterns to match against.
 In the [example above][2], remote